ADVANCING WOMEN'S POLITICAL LEADERSHIP & GLOBAL PEACE

 Despite comprising over 50 percent of the world’s population, women continue to be notably underrepresented in politics and gender inequality exists worldwide.
 Globally, only one in four Parliamentarians is female.
 Women face multiple barriers that limit their access to political office, including discrimination, income disparity and lack of access to education.

-Yet when women are empowered as political leaders, more laws are passed to protect women’s rights and countries experience better education, health, economic development, and tangible gains for democratic governance.
+Yet when women are empowered as political leaders, societies are less likely to experience violent conflict, more laws are passed to protect women’s rights, countries experience better education, health, economic development, as well as tangible gains for democratic governance.

 The time is now to capitalize on the current global increase in women political leaders.